 These snippets focus on specific consent store features: consent store creation and naming, consent lifecycle policies, and IAM access control.
 They’re intentionally minimal rather than full consent management systems.

 The examples reference pre-existing infrastructure such as healthcare datasets (the parent resource).
-They focus on configuring the consent store rather than provisioning the surrounding healthcare infrastructure.
+They focus on configuring the consent store rather than provisioning the entire healthcare API infrastructure.

 To keep things focused, common consent store patterns are omitted, including: